subyoung/Segmentation_UKB/README.md

-# Segmentation_and_intergrated_correction
+# Segmentation_UKB
+This is the segmentation tool for UKB dataset.
+Cortical segmentation is mainly based on SynthSeg repository and method for subcortical segmentation is still under consideration(05/26/2024).
-This is the segmentation tool based on Synthseg.
-Additional resolution conversion and relabeling method are also added for processing UKB dataset.
-Scripts for integrated correction and separated correction are both included in this version.
+For cortical segmentation, the tool has been modified to apply on UKB dataset and additional resolution conversion, relabeling and leakage correction method are added.
+Scripts for both integrated version and separated version are both included in this repository.